And the Oxford Word of the Year 2025 is…

 Our approach

+We analyse data and trends to identify new and emerging words and expressions, which our lexicographers think of as a ‘single unit’, and examine the shifts in how more established language is being used.
 The team also consider suggestions from our colleagues and the public, and look back at the world’s most influential moments of the year to inform their shortlist—culminating in a word or expression of cultural significance.

 We take a look at our past winners and shortlisted candidates, and explore some of the key themes, developments, and moods that they have captured over the years.